 The Emma Hybrid is a welcome re-addition to the super-popular German brand's range of mattresses.
 Memory foam-only mattresses are getting all the attention at the moment, but hybrids such as this one aim to offer customers the best of both worlds by combining the support of foam with a layer of springs, to give the bouncy feel of a traditional mattress.
-I've been putting the Emma Hybrid to the test for the past three weeks, to help you decide whether it's the right mattress for you.
+I've been putting the Emma Hybrid to the test for the past six months, to help you decide whether it's the right mattress for you.

 The Emma Hybrid mattress was actually the first product to come from Emma.
 A year after its launch, the memory foam Emma Original swooped in to steal the limelight, and for a while the brand discontinued the Emma Hybrid.
 It only returned to the store in late February 2020, and it's still unavailable in the US.

-- Emma vs Casper mattress showdown
+- Emma vs Nectar memory foam mattress showdown

 Emma Hybrid review: Design